 You should bear in mind that the weight of the evidence will vary, depending on the knowledge and expertise of the person providing the witness testimony.
 You will have to take these factors into account as you make your judgement.

 Strongest

 Someone with considerable occupational expertise in the candidate's area of work and who is familiar with the standards.
-This person may also be an assessor or internal verifier qualified with the A/V Units or 'D-Units'.
+This person may also be an assessor or internal verifier qualified with the 'D-Units'.